samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 > Run 15min up to Easy-Moderate, RPE6 to warm up, then start to dial things down
 > by running steadily, Moderate-Hard, RPE8 for only 20 minutes; run 10min Easy,
-> RPE 4 to cool down for a total of about 45 minutes of running
+> RPE4 to cool down for a total of about 45 minutes of running

 #### Workout 2
 * **Name**: Base Intervals